Africanus Horton: Politics and writings

-Personal life
+Later life and death

+After his retirement from the army, Horton started a finance institution called the Commercial Bank of West Africa.
 Horton married on two occasions while living in Freetown; he first married Fanny Marietta Pratt, daughter of the prominent Pratt family of Igbo origin.
-Marietta died at age twenty-two and Horton then on May 29, 1875, went on to marry Selina Beatrice Elliott (1851–1910), daughter of John Bucknor Elliott who was the manager of the Western Area of Freetown.
-The Elliotts were a Nova Scotian settler family of African-American descent.
+Marietta died at age twenty-two and Horton then on May 29, 1875, went on to marry Selina Beatrice Elliott, daughter of John Bucknor Elliott who was the manager of the Western Area of Freetown.
+The Elliotts were a Nova Scotian Settler family of African-American descent.
+He died c.
+1883.
+A crater on Mercury is named after him.